-- Not later than the student's registration for GSEM854 Dissertation Proposal Seminar, the student selects a tentative dissertation topic in consultation with the chair of the department offering the student's area of emphasis.
-Then the program director, in consultation with the student and the chair of the department, appoints as the chair of the student's doctoral committee, a faculty member in agreement with the tentative topic. - The student, the department chair, and the doctoral committee chair collaborate in the selection of two other members to complete the student's doctoral committee.
-The appointment of the doctoral committee is subject to approval by the PhD/ThD Committee as are any changes to the committee. - At least six weeks before the time of the dissertation defense, the program director, in consultation with the dean of the Seminary, appoints two additional members to the doctoral committee.
+- Not later than the student's registration for GSEM854 Dissertation Proposal Seminar, the student selects a tentative dissertation topic in consultation with the chairs of the departments of the student's field of study.
+Then the program director, in consultation with the student and the chairs of the departments, appoints as the chair of the student's dissertation committee, a faculty member in agreement with the tentative topic. - The student, the department chairs and the doctoral committee chair collaborate in the selection of two other members to complete the student's dissertation committee.
+The appointment of the dissertation committee is subject to approval by the PhD/ThD Committee as are any changes to the committee. - At least six weeks before the time of the dissertation defense, the program director, in consultation with the dean of the Seminary, appoints two additional members to the dissertation committee.
 One of these persons, the "external examiner," is normally a scholar from another graduate institution.